open-dojot/image-manager/docs/using-device-manager.md

-# Using DeviceManager
+# Using ImageManager

-Using DeviceManager is indeed simple: create a template with attributes and then create devices using that template.
+Using ImageManager is indeed simple: create a template with attributes and then create images using that template.
 That's it.
 This page will show how to do that.

 All examples in this page consider that all dojot's components are up and running (check [the documentation](http://dojotdocs.readthedocs.io/) for how to do that).
 All request will include a ```${JWT}``` variable - this was retrieved from [auth](https://github.com/dojot/auth) component.

-## Creating templates and devices
+## Creating templates and images

 Right off the bat, let's retrieve a token from `auth`: